jeremy-christian/gatsby/content/blog/eberron_intro/index.md

 | Storm       | Lyrandar _(dragon)_  | Half-Elf        |                 Air and Sea Transportation |
 | Warding     | Kundarak _(ram)_     | Dwarf           |                  Banking, Storage, Prisons |

 Okay, that was fun!
 I've ripped all of this from the Eberron sourcebook, and this was mostly an exercise to get me going, **so nothing is set in stone** and of course, **you don't have to remember any of it**.
-But if you're still up for playing I hope theres enough stolen material here for you guys to flesh a character out.
+But if you're still up for playing I hope there's enough stolen material here for you guys to flesh a character out.